tvrfan/EEC-IV-disassembler/README.md

 # EEC-IV-disassembler

-semi automatic disassembler for Ford EEC-IV and V binaries - version 3.08
+semi automatic disassembler for Ford EEC-IV and V binaries

 NOTE - this code is intended to help understand only how each EEC works, not as a tuning or commercial tool.